-- the proposed sign is of a size, style, and location that blends with the historic character of the building structure and/or historic district. - 7.
+- the building structure was built in whole or in part for commercial or industrial use. - 4. the sign is an identification sign for a tenant of the buildingstructure. - 5. the sign will not be illuminated. - the proposed sign is of a size, style, and location that blends with the historic character of the building structure and/or historic district. - 7.
 The permittee complies with the provisions of Chapter 31, Madison General Ordinances. - (b) Heritage Signs.
-The Historic Preservation Commission shall grant a Certificate of Appropriateness for a heritage or restored sign only if all of the following are true: - the building structure is a landmark or is in a locally-designated historic district. - the building structure was built in whole or in part for commercial or industrial use. - the owner presents documentation of the existence and appearance of the sign to be restored. - 4. the original sign predates 1950. - the restored sign is the same size and in the same location as the original sign. - 6. the restored sign is in the same colors, if known, as the original sign. - the restored sign will not be illuminated. - the lettering style of the restored sign matches as closely as possible the original lettering style of the original sign, however, new words may be used. - The permittee complies with the provisions of Chapter 31, Madison General Ordinances. - (15) Appeal.
-An appeal from the decision of the Landmarks Historic Preservation Commission to grant or deny a Certificate of Appropriateness under Subsections (5)(b)(11) and (e12) may be taken to the Common Council by the applicant for the permit the Alderperson of the district in which the subject property is located, or by twenty percent (20%) of the property owners within two hundred (200) feet of the subject property
+The Landmarks Commission shall grant a Certificate of Appropriateness for a heritage or restored sign only if all of the following are true: - the building structure is a landmark or is in a locally-designated historic district. - the building structure was built in whole or in part for commercial or industrial use. - the owner presents documentation of the existence and appearance of the sign to be restored. - the original sign predates 1950. - the restored sign is the same size and in the same location as the original sign. - 6. the restored sign is in the same colors, if known, as the original sign. - 7. the restored sign will not be illuminated. - the lettering style of the restored sign matches as closely as possible the original lettering style of the original sign, however, new words may be used. - The permittee complies with the provisions of Chapter 31, Madison General Ordinances. - (15) Appeal.
+An appeal from the decision of the Landmarks Commission to grant or deny a Certificate of Appropriateness under Subsections (5)(b)(11) and (c12) may be taken to the Common Council by the applicant for the Certificate, permit, the Alderperson of the district in which the subject property is located, or by twenty percent (20%) of the property owners within two hundred (200) feet of the subject property.

-Such appeal shall be initiated by filing a petition to appeal, specifying the grounds therefore, with the City Clerk within ten (10) days of the date the final decision of the Landmarks Historic Preservation Commission is made.
+Such appeal shall be initiated by filing a petition to appeal, specifying the grounds therefore, with the City Clerk within ten (10) days of the date the final decision of the Landmarks Commission is made.
 The City Clerk shall file the petition to appeal with the Common Council.
-After a public hearing, the Council may, by favorable vote of two-thirds (2/3) of its members, based on the standardscriteria for review contained in this ordinance and a balancing of the public interest in preserving the subject property with the public interest in granting or denying the Certificate of Appropriateness, reverse or modify the decision of the Landmarks Historic Preservation Commission.
+After a public hearing, the Council may, by favorable vote of two-thirds (2/3) of its members, based on the standardscriteria for review contained in this ordinance and a balancing of the public interest in preserving the subject property with the public interest in granting or denying the Certificate of Appropriateness, reverse or modify the decision of the Landmarks Commission.

 (16) Conditions Dangerous to Life, Health or Property.
-Nothing contained in this section shall prohibit the making of necessary construction, reconstruction, alteration or demolition of any improvement on a landmark site or in an Hhistoric Đdistrict pursuant to order of any governmental agency or pursuant to any court judgment, for the purpose of remedying emergency conditions determined to be dangerous to life, health or property.
+Nothing contained in this section shall prohibit the making of necessary construction, reconstruction, alteration or demolition of any improvement on a landmark site or in an Hhistoric Ddistrict pursuant to order of any governmental agency or pursuant to any court judgment, for the purpose of remedying emergency conditions determined to be dangerous to life, health or property.
 In such case, no approval from the Commission shall be required.